Yemen pounded by war for five years

 Battle for aid port

-In June 2018, government fighters, backed by Saudi and Emirati land forces, launch an offensive to retake the crucial port of Hodeida.
+In June 2018, government fighters, backed by Saudi and Emirati ground forces, launch an offensive to retake the port of Hodeida.

-In May 2019, the UN announces the rebels have withdrawn from Hodeida and two other nearby ports, the first practical step on the ground since the ceasefire deal.
+In May 2019, the UN announces the rebels have withdrawn from Hodeida and two other nearby ports, the first practical step on the ground since the truce deal.

 Southern separatists

-The anti-Houthi camp is also divided, notably in the south where fighting between separatists and pro-government forces threatens to create "a civil war within a civil war".
+The anti-Houthi camp is also divided, notably in the south where fighting between separatists and unionist forces loyal to the government threatens to create "a civil war within a civil war".

-Southern Yemen was an independent state before its unification with the north in 1990, and separatists remain powerful.
+South Yemen was an independent state until it united with the north in 1990, and separatists remain powerful.

-In January 2018, heavy fighting breaks out in Aden between government forces and southern separatists previously allied with the presidential camp.
+In January 2018, heavy fighting breaks out in Aden between unionist forces and separatists.

-In August this year, deadly new clashes break out between the pro-independence Security Belt forces who are supported by the UAE, and pro-government fighters.

 The new front exposes a rift between the UAE and Saudi Arabia, who are effectively backing different sides in the south despite being partners in the anti-Houthi coalition.